f-heeger/bioinfomatics-python-scripts/README.md

 Collection of tools to query the [KEGG](http://www.kegg.jp) REST [API](http://www.kegg.jp/kegg/rest/keggapi.html)

 #### KeggMap
-Abstract base class to querry KEGG.
+Abstract base class to query KEGG.
 Do not use directly!

+#### KeggSetMap
+Like `KeggMap`, but can have multiple values for one key and supports `None` as value.

 #### NcbiGiToKeggMap
 Maps NCBI protein GIs to KEGG gene IDs via the KEGG REST API.
 Uses the `convert` operation.
 Will return a KEGG gene ID (including the three letter organism prefix) or `None` if no mapping was found.